-Government borrows money to fund its excess expenses, or for improving the infrastructure etc. In this process government issues debt instruments like bonds.
-Companies borrow money for funding their working capital requirements, or to meet its capital expenditure.
+The government borrows money to fund its excess expenses, or for improving the infrastructure etc. In this process, government issues debt instruments like bonds.
+Companies borrow money for funding their working capital requirements or to meet its capital expenditure.
 Like the government, they also issue different debt instruments like corporate bonds & debentures.

 These debt instruments are I OWE YOU agreements.
 This obligates the issuer of these instrument to pay the lender a specified amount of money at regular intervals & the principal amount at a future date.